hak5/bashbunny-wiki/index.md

 ![Bash Bunny Directory Diagram](images/bb_diagram2.png)

-* The _library_ folder is home to the payloads library which can be downloaded from the [Bash Bunny Payload git repository](https://github.com/hak5/bashbunny-payloads "Bash Bunny Payload git repository")
+* /_docs_ - home to documentation.
+* /_languages_ - install additional HID Keyboard layouts/languages.
+* /_loot_ - used by payloads to store logs and other data
+* /_tools_ - used to install additional deb packages and other tools.
+* /_payloads_ - home to active payloads, library and extensions
-* The _switch1_ and _switch2_ folders are home to payload.txt and accompanying files which will be executed on boot when the bash bunny switch is in the corresponding position.
+* /_payloads_/_switch1_ and _/payloads_/_switch2_ - home to payload.txt and accompanying files which will be executed on boot when the bash bunny switch is in the corresponding position.
-* The _loot_ folder is used by many payloads to save logs and other captured information.
+* /_payloads_/_library_ - home to the payloads library which can be downloaded from the [Bash Bunny Payload git repository](https://github.com/hak5/bashbunny-payloads "Bash Bunny Payload git repository")
+* /_payloads_/_library_/_extensions_ - home to Bunny Script extensions

 ## Default Settings